 Or if we went out to eat and there weren't any gluten-free dishes, I would totally bail on my gluten-free diet and went for my favourites (often the shrimp tacos, wheat flour tortillas and all.)

 I also downplayed any consequences that were coming as a result of what I was eating.
-That strategy back-fired greatly, as one would imagine.
+That strategy back-fired greatly, you could guess.

-I would pay the ultimate price, usually the next day, but sometimes up to a few days later with really painful bloating from the gluten.
+I would pay the ultimate price, usually the next day, but sometimes up to a few days later with really painful bloating and extreme nausea from eating gluten.

 As I was laid up in bed with no relief in sight from my gluten bloating, I would swear that I would never eat gluten again.